416-800-1055

 ( )

-Welcome to an excellent neighborhood surrounded by ponds, woods, schools, & trails.
-This executive east-facing 30ft wide semi-detached home built by Arista is a gem in the family-friendly Scott Community known for its schools with good ratings, Escarpment views, trails...
+This 2155 square feet executive 30ft wide semi-detached home built by Arista is in the family-friendly Scott Community known for its schools with good ratings, Escarpment views, trails, parks, sports fields, and Milton Hospital & Library.
+The open-concept living...

 Book Showing